 How Much Mix Do You Need?

-Potting mix is sold by volume (measured in quarts), and most pots are measured by their diameter.
+Potting mix is sold by volume (typically measured in quarts), and most pots are measured by their diameter.
 To translate quarts of mix into various pot sizes, use this quick reference.

 Pots & Tubs

 Wondering when and how to fertilize your containers?
 Here are some tips.

 See our Plant Growing Guides for advice on planting and growing popular vegetables, fruit, and flowers!